 2. Sumo Squats

-We all love the squat.
-Well, Chelsea and I do, and you will, too, when you see its butt-lifting benefits just in time for summer.
+Squats are definitely one of the best exercises to tighten the buttocks and thighs.
 To perform the sumo squat, stand with feet a little further than hip distance apart and toes pointed out at about 10 and 2 o’clock.
 You can do this with a hand weight, kettlebell or with no weight.
 In either case, hold your weight, or just your hands, in front of you at about chin level.
 Make sure to keep good form by maintaining your upper body in an upright position.

 Bend at the knees, pushing your butt back while squatting as if sitting in a chair, while holding your your hands or weight in front of you but close to the body.
 If you are able, squat to where your thighs are at a 90-degree angle to the floor, like a sumo wrestler.
 If not, just go about halfway.
 Over time, you will get stronger and be able to perform a deep squat.